Strategic Tips To Start A Homestead Right Where You Are

 You don’t have to make a vision board if you just want to raise chickens and have a small garden.
 Buuuut if you have a big vision then yes I think having a visual picture is a good idea.

-When you don’t know what you’re working towards you will end up with more work than you ever thought possible.
-And more animals than you have the budget to pay for.
+When you don’t know what you’re working towards you will end up with wasted time and money.

 Leah holiding a planner